Partition regularity of generalized Pythagorean pairs: Vanishing of correlations for aperiodic multiplicative functions

 \subsection{Statement of main result}

-Our goal is to prove \cref{T:corrvanisha}, which is covered by the following more general result. \begin{theorem} Suppose for $s\in \N$ that the multiplicative functions $f_1,\ldots, f_s,g\in \CM$ are extended to even sequences in $\Z$ and that $f_1$ is aperiodic.
+Our goal is to prove \cref{T:corrvanisha}, which is covered by the following more general result. \begin{theorem} Let $s\in \N$ and suppose that the completely multiplicative functions $f_1,\ldots, f_s,g\colon \N\to \mathbb{U}$ are extended to even sequences in $\Z$ and that $f_1$ is aperiodic.
 Let $L_1,\ldots, L_s$ be linear forms in two variables with integer coefficients and suppose that either $s=1$ and $L_1$ is non-trivial, or $s\geq 2$ and the forms $L_1,L_j$ are linearly independent for $j=2,\ldots,s$.
 Let also

 where $\alpha,\beta, \gamma\in \Z$, be irreducible, i.e., $D:=\beta^2-4\alpha \gamma$ is not a square, and $Q\in \N$, $a,b\in \Z_+$.
 Finally, let $K$ be a convex subset of $\R_+^2$ that is homogeneous, i.e. $(x,y)\in K$ implies $(kx,ky)\in K$ for every $k\in \N$.
 Then